stevelaclasse/gotty-multi-users-Docker/README.md

 I just moved the changes that were applied in the Webkubectl project (Gotty folder) to the original gotty project and added a Docker file and a Helm Chart.

 The docker image can be download here : `stevelaclasse/gotty-multi-users-docker:latest`

+The **SSH** conection to a host server with gotty was implemented in this repository: https://github.com/stevelaclasse/gotty-web-ssh/ .